 Wokingham Housing Ltd is a wholly owned subsidiary of Wokingham Borough Council set up for the purposes of increasing the provision of affordable housing within the Wokingham Borough through redevelopment and housing services to the community.
 The company was established January 2012 but was dormant in 2011/12.
-It became operational during 2012/13 and therefore the 2012/13 accounts are the first to incorporate summary accounts for Wokingham Housing Ltd.
+It became operational during 2012/13 and therefore the 2012/13 accounts are the first to incorporate summary accounts for Wokingham Housing Ltd Optalis Ltd is a wholly owned subsidiary of Wokingham Borough Council set up to provide community care services to members of the public on behalf of the Council and to the private sector.
+The company was established in June 2011 and became operational during 2011/12.